Mithgol/jquery-scrollspy/README.md

 # Contributions

 Please provide pull requests for additional features.
-Test cases would be most weclome!
+Test cases would be most welcome!

 Thank you contributors: